necmigunduz/bookstore-amit-necmi/README.md

 # Bookstore

-A bookstore app where the user can create and remove books as well as browse through his collection by applying category filters
+A bookstore app where the user can create and remove books as well as browse through his collection by applying category filters.

 ## Built With